16.4 C

 Trump Booed Mercilessly at Major Event in Humiliating Scene

-The jeers didn’t come from political adversaries or street protesters.
-Oracle co-founder Larry Ellison and CBS News Editor-in-Chief Bari Weiss were among those present, alongside a group of CBS News correspondents.
+Outside, merger opponents rallied against the Paramount/WBD deal, with protesters flipping off the presidential motorcade as it arrived.
+But the jeers that stung most didn’t come from street protesters.
+Oracle co-founder Larry Ellison’s son, Paramount Skydance CEO David Ellison — who hosted the event — and CBS News Editor-in-Chief Bari Weiss were among those present, alongside a group of CBS News correspondents.
+Ellison organized the dinner as his company seeks federal approval for a $111 billion takeover of Warner Bros.
+Discovery, with Acting Attorney General Todd Blanche and other administration officials in attendance.
 Media and tech circles, widely viewed as increasingly sympathetic to the administration, demonstrated that Trump cannot count on warm receptions simply because a venue carries his name or an audience seems handpicked.

 When the videoboard cut to Trump late in the first half, large sections of fans booed.
 The reaction repeated at halftime when the stadium announcer introduced him, and continued as he administered the oath to military members on the field.
 Videos of the moment spread rapidly online, with one widely shared post calling the scene “brutal” and “humiliating.”
 Trump left before the game ended.